 You can easily train your Havanese not to bark or be as vocal.

-It is interesting when people talk about being yappy as opposed to barking.
-I would say that Havanese can and do bark, but yappy wouldn’t be a word that I would use to describe these dogs.
+It is interesting when people talk about dogs being yappy as opposed to barking or having a loud bark.
+I would say that Havanese can and do bark, but yappy wouldn’t be a word that I would use to describe these dogs in comparison to other dogs.

-In general, Havanese dogs are not considered a yappy breed.
+In general, Havanese are not considered a yappy breed or one that won’t stop barking.
 It doesn’t mean that they will not bark or make noise at all, just that they are not like other yappy breeds.
 Havanese can actually be great watchdogs, and will definitely bark at people coming onto your property.

-Usually when you acknowledge them during the barking they will stop.
+Usually, when you acknowledge a Havanese’s barking during the barking they will stop barking.
 Sometimes Nessie struggles with stopping when a person comes to the door.
-We have been working on that with her and trying to get her to use her “inside” voice or to stop after the first few initial barks.
+We have been working on that with her and trying to get her to use her “inside” voice or to stop barking after the first few initial barks.
 It is a process but we are making progress.

 Temperament and Vocality